 Experience working in a variety of levels of care, including hospital (inpatient/outpatient), partial/intensive outpatient programs (PHP/IOP), community agency, and private practice settings

-Experience working with parents, families and groups, and individual clients [adolescent through adulthood]
+Experience working with parents, couples, families, groups, and individual clients [adolescent through adulthood]

-Member of American Counseling Association, and Allied Health Professional member of the American College of Allergy, Asthma and Immunology and the American Academy of Allergy, Asthma and Immunology
+Member of American Counseling Association; Allied Health Professional member of the American College of Allergy, Asthma and Immunology and the American Academy of Allergy, Asthma and Immunology

 Experience Within Schools